Mistletoe cactus, Rhipsalis baccifera (RIP-sa-lis bak-IF-er-uh) belongs to the Cactaceae family and the Rhipsalis genus.

 Rhipsalis cactus blooms in the first months of the year.
-The flowers don’t have any fragrance and are generally small at 0.25” wide, and white or cream color.
+The cream or white flowers don’t have any fragrance and are generally small at 0.25” wide.

 Following this, the cactus bears clear white berries about 1/4” wide.
 These berries are sometimes referred to as “glass beads” because of their translucent appearance.

 The mistletoe cactus plant is sensitive to too much sun.
 Avoid direct sunlight and full sun for best growth.
 A shady outdoor spot with indirect light or a semi-shaded place indoors works fine.

 This plant needs a fair amount of humidity; somewhere around 50% which would mimic the conditions of its natural habitat.

 Epiphytic cactus grow best in USDA hardiness zones 9b to 11b and thrives best in temperatures between 25 degrees Fahrenheit to 50 degrees Fahrenheit.

 Watering and Feeding